flarestart/wait-queue/README.md

 ### wq.queue

-A LinkList, used to store the queue items, Do not modify it directly
+A LinkedList, used to store the queue items, Do not modify it directly

 ### wq.listeners